RRZE-Webteam/lib-sass-fontawesome/README.md

 3. Edit sass/_variables and change this line to match the our font folder:
  $fa-font-path:        "../fonts/fontawesome" !default;
 4. Due to problems in compiling with several SASS compilers, copy all icon-settings from css/font-awesome.css towards sass/_icons.scss
+   (below line 180, after commend:
+      /* Font Awesome uses the Unicode Private Use Area (PUA) to ensure screen readers do not read off random characters that represent icons */ )
    If you compile sass later and your icons get a content: "[]" you did something wrong :)